-Received November 1, 2018, accepted November 25, 2018, date of publication December 21, 2018, date of current version January 11, 2019.
-Digital Object Identifier 10.1109/ACCESS.2018.2889110
+Date of publication xxxx 00, 0000, date of current version xxxx 00, 0000.
+Digital Object Identifier 10.1109/ACCESS.2017.DOI

-Circuit Aware Approximate System Design With Case Studies in Image Processing and Neural Networks
+Circuit Aware Approximate System Design with Case Studies in Image Processing and Neural Networks

-TUBA AYHAN[®], (Member, IEEE), AND MUSTAFA ALTUN[®] Electronics and Communication Engineering Department, Faculty of Electrical and Electronics Engineering, Istanbul Technical University, 34469 Istanbul, Turkey Corresponding author: Tuba Ayhan (tuba.ayhan@itu.edu.tr)
+TUBA AYHAN1 (MEMBER, IEEE), MUSTAFA ALTUN 1

+1Istanbul Technical University, Faculty of Electrical and Electronics Engineering, Electronics and Communication Engineering Department, 34469-Istanbul, Turkey

+Corresponding author: Tuba Ayhan (e-mail: tuba.ayhan@itu.edu.tr).

-This work was supported in part by TUBITAK under Grant 117E078 and in part by the European Union's Horizon 2020 Research and Innovation Program through the Marie Skłodowska-Curie Grant under Grant 691178.
+This work is supported by TUBITAK grant number 117E078.
+This work is part of a project that has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No. 691178.

 ABSTRACT This paper aims to exploit approximate computing units in image processing systems and artificial neural networks.
-For this purpose, a general design methodology is introduced, and approximationoriented architectures are developed for different applications.
+For this purpose, both a general design methodology is introduced and approximation-oriented architectures are developed for different applications.
 This paper proposes a method to compromise power/area efficiency of circuit-level design with accuracy supervision of system-level design.
-The proposed method selects approximate computational units that minimize the total computation cost, yet maintaining the ultimate performance.
+The proposed method selects approximate computational units that minimizes the total computation cost, yet maintaining the ultimate performance.
 This is accomplished by formulating a linear programming problem, which can be solved by conventional linear programming solvers.
-Approximate computing units, such as multipliers, neurons, and convolution kernels, which are proposed by this paper, are suitable for power/area reduction through accuracy scaling.
+Approximate computing units such as multipliers, neurons, and convolution kernels which are proposed by this work are suitable for power/area reduction through accuracy scaling.
 The formulation is demonstrated on applications in image processing, digital filters, and artificial neural networks.
-This way, the proposed technique and architectures are tested with different approximate computing units, as well as system-level requirement metrics, such as PSNR and classification performance.
+This way, the proposed technique and architectures are tested with different approximate computing units, as well as system-level requirement metrics such as PSNR and classification performance.